jvalue/jayvee/rfc/0002-mobility-extension.md

 ### 4) CSVInterpreter *(Requires minor change)*
 Input: File, Output: Sheet

 In the package `tabular` a `CSVFileExtractor` is already implemented, which loads a CSV from an URL and outputs a Sheet.
-How to implement the CSVInterpreter here (Can i introduce a new Blocktype or should I rewrite the existing `CSVFileExtractor`?
-If we go with the second proposition, how should i handle multiple incoming io-type as the existing Extractor has void as input, and the new Interpreter wants a file?
-I would suggest, to rewrite the existing example  pipelines (gas and cars), to use the new `HTTPExtractor` as well, then we just need one `CSVFileInterpreter` and now longer an `CSVFileExtractor`.
+We need to rewrite the existing example  pipelines (gas and cars), to use the new `HTTPExtractor` as well, then we just need one `CSVFileInterpreter` and now longer an `CSVFileExtractor`.

 ### 5) LayoutValidator and Layouts *(Requires minor change)*
+The following description is out of scope for this RFC, will be considered in future but is important for understanding the gtfs-specification:
-Some columns in GTFS-csv-files are optional and conditional optional.
-For an implementation of an optional mechanism, we present the optional columns with their datatype, e.g. saying their datatype is text or undefined.
-For that, we'd need an undefined datatype in Jayvee and a way to combine these types using an or-expression (see chapter datatypes).
-For a first draft, we consider conditionally required columns as required.
+*  Some columns in GTFS-csv-files are optional and conditional optional
+*  For an implementation of an optional mechanism, we need to present the optional columns with their datatype, e.g. saying their datatype is text or undefined.
+*  So, we'd need an undefined datatype in Jayvee and a way to combine these types using an or-expression (see chapter datatypes).

+For a first draft, we only consider required columns and reuse the existing language features for that.

 ```
 layout agencyLayout {